UCB-Econ-148/sp24/proj3.md

 ---
 ## Datasets and Papers

 There are a total of 58 papers published on Ted Miguel's Dataverse.
-Some contain replication data for RCTs with 1000s of participants over several years with multiple Stata (`.do`/`.dta`) files.
+Some contain reproduction data for RCTs with 1000s of participants over several years with multiple Stata (`.do`/`.dta`) files.
 Others are far less complex in their data structures, yet seek to answer questions no less interesting.
-Take this into consideration when your group chooses what paper to replicate.
+Take this into consideration when your group chooses what paper to reproduce.
 Below are some suggestions that course staff think would be a great options given our limited time:

 | Paper | Link |
 | ----------- | ----------- |